-Justice Bao has been represented in many Chinese TV serials as the Magistrate of Kaifeng (which is modern day Hefei), but actually he was not a local boy.
+Justice Bao has been represented in many Chinese TV serials as the Magistrate of Kaifeng (capital of Song dynasty), but actually he was not a local boy of Hefei.
 But because of him, Kaifeng enjoyed many, manu years of stability and low level of crimes, it was described that “nobody needed to lock their doors and everyone charged their wares and services fairly.”

-I was told not to expect too much of the cuisine for Anhui called Yu cuisine 豫菜.
+I was told not to expect too much of the cuisine for Anhui called Hui cuisine 徽菜.
 It is a cross between Jiangsu cuisine, with which it shares the trait of selecting ingredients according to the four seasons, and to a lesser extent, Beijing cuisine, from which it adopted many cooking methods.
 And it is usually oily and strong tasting.

 The famous tidbits of Hefei 合肥四大名点

 There are four classic tidbits from Hefei, Anhui. 四大名点，寸金，烘糕，麻饼，白切.
 We were served three types.

 - Sesame biscuits 麻饼 are made from molasses, osmanthus, dried plum or mandarin orange peel, etc and sesame on the outside.
 Very sweet and fragrant.

 - White cuts 白切 are actually found as white or black colours, and is a simple cookie coated with sugar.
 The dough is cut into the thickness for baking and hence its name.

 - Gold nuggets 寸金 are so called because the resembled gold nuggets of old.
 It is a deep sweet rice cake.

 Homemade yoghurt 老酸奶 was served as an appetiser.